ERC20Upgradeable

 _approve

-as the allowance of spender
+*Sets value as the allowance of spender over the owner's tokens.

-This internal function is equivalent to approve
+This internal function is equivalent to approve, and can be used to

 e.g. set automatic allowances for certain subsystems, etc.